 The Bottom Line

-The Certificate of Deposit Account Registry Service can help high-balance savers to protect their deposits when they exceed FDIC coverage limits.
-Whether it makes sense to use CDARS to manage savings can depend on how much you have in cash reserves and your financial goals.
+IntraFi, formerly known as the Certificate of Deposit Account Registry Service, can help high-balance savers to protect their deposits when they exceed FDIC coverage limits.
+Whether it makes sense to use IntraFi to manage savings can depend on how much you have in cash reserves and your financial goals.

 Tips for Financial Planning